FrankNPC/steplogs-spring-rmi-http/README.md

 ## Quick start RPC in spring web ##

- - If proxy the interfaces from another repo, make sure turn on -parameters on that repo to keep parameter's name of methods. so the parameters of html post/get can against methods on interfaces.
+ - If proxy the interfaces from another repo, make sure turn on -parameters on that repo to keep parameter's name of methods. so the parameters of post/get can against methods on interfaces.

 ```xml
 		<plugins>